7 Amazing Tea and Honey Combinations

 Honey and White Tea

 On the other end of the tea spectrum, white tea is much less processed and oxidized than black tea.
 As a result, its flavor profile is more delicate, soft and sweet.
-Match this with a light and delicate honey of the Fireweed or Acacia varieties.
+Try our a cup of our Shanghai Rose or Silver Needles and pair it with a light and delicate honey of the Fireweed or Acacia varieties.

 Honey and Flavored or Herbal Tea